-Everyone is part of the Caring Network at First Unitarian.
-We are a community; we are a family; and we look after each other, guided by our Seven Principles.
+Caring for each other — as well as others in need — is an essential value here at First Unitarian.
+Everyone is part of the Caring Network at First U. We are a community; we are a family; and we look after each other, guided by our Seven Principles.
 Taking care of one another is a spiritual practice.
 The Caring Network is one way of practicing.

 The Caring Network includes the Care Crew, Phone Buddies, Deacons, Membership, Women’s Alliance, Mindful Grieving Group, Chalice Circles, the Men’s Group, and really all of us.

 To make a request of the Caring Network or to volunteer, call the church office.

 Care Crew is ready to assist members of the community facing illness, recuperation from surgery, and other needs.
 The Care Crew also assists with errands, rides, home visits, cards, and calls.
 Members warehouse medical supplies for people who have orthopedic needs for safety at home and on our church campus.